How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-Several options are available for each chart that allow you to customize their settings.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that allow you to customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile devices without having to install any extra plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your visitors can see your charts and graphs on their mobile web browsers without having to install extra software.

 Plugin Installation